WEEK 8: Object Literals, Geojson & MapBox

 • If needed, include an explanation for interaction.

-• Make your steps in the statement reflect the order for JS to build the script – use lists!
+• Make your steps in the statement reflect the order for JS to build the script – use lists.
 No need to include HTML and CSS setup in the steps.

-Map Projects: DUE March 19
+Map Project: DUE March 19

 Place index.html in a folder called map.
 Validate your HTML and CSS, then upload your project to a server.
 Submit the URL through your course management system.